decisionbranches/sigmod_decisionbranches/README.md

 ```

 ## Structure
-The repository contains three directories.
+The repository contains four directories.
 In `decisionbranches`, we include all source code required for the described decision branches models.
 We organize the code into Python and Cython components.
 The second part of our contribution includes the hybrid memory k-d trees whose implementation is located in the directory `py_kdtree`.
 Here, the compute-intensive parts implemented in Cython are moved to a subfolder.
-In the last directory `examples`, we provide you with multiple Python scripts for testing our developed methods.
+In `examples`, we provide you with multiple Python scripts for testing our developed methods.
 More information on that is given in the following section.
+The last directory `figures` contains all figures used within the repository.
 ```
 ├── decisionbranches
 │   ├── cython # cython modules for performance relevant components